 It’s no wonder that pedestrian accidents result in life-threatening or fatal injuries.
 As pedestrian accident attorneys, we have worked with clients who have suffered:

 - Traumatic brain injuries

 - Internal bleeding/organ damage

 If you obey walk signals, use crosswalks, and keep an eye out for vehicles, your risk of injury will be reduced.
 Unfortunately, you can’t predict the actions of others.
 Whether the driver who hit you was driving under the influence or not paying attention, you have a right to seek compensation for your physical and emotional injuries.

-The attorneys at The Law Offices of Michael A. DeMayo, L.L.P. ® are here to help pedestrian accident victims throughout the state of North Carolina.
+The attorneys at DeMayo Law Offices, L.L.P. ® are here to help pedestrian accident victims throughout the state of North Carolina.
 We’ll fight for your rights so you can focus on getting back on your feet.
 Call anytime to schedule your free consultation at 877-529-1222.